DAVID AYALA, Senior Director of Program

 Joaquin is currently the Senior Policy Advisor at Education Counsel.
 He previously served as the National Director of the Kind Schools Project at Stand for Children.
 He is a native of Los Angeles and his mother is a veteran middle school teacher in LAUSD.
 He started his career in education as a high school teacher, was in the fourth class of New Leaders principals, and then served as the founding principal of the Urban Assembly Academy of Government and Law high school in New York.
 He then served as Assistant Director of the Aspen Institute’s Education and Society Program and subsequently went to work for the Obama Administration, where he served on the President’s My Brother’s Keeper Task Force and, ultimately, as Director of Strategic Initiatives at the U.S. Department of Education.
 It was in this role that he led a school climate initiative which, combined with his many other experiences, make Joaquin the ideal person to help Stand launch an initiative to improve school climates and reduce suspensions.
 Joaquin graduated from Columbia University and has a Master’s in Public Policy from Princeton University.

-We are always looking for exceptional talent to join our team or work with us as partners, and are currently looking for:
+We are always looking for exceptional talent to join our team or work with us as partners.

 Reach out and say hello.